 Be sure to make a reservation at Nüetnigenough if you find yourself in Brussels.
 Karin made the best choice possible when she ordered steak here, as you can notice by the pure happiness on her face.
 It was incredibly tasty in every way.

 As you can see, every dish came with a side of fries.
-You’d think that you’d eventually get sick of all the fires in Belgium, but no. Happy to oblige.
+You’d think that you’d eventually get sick of all the fries in Belgium, but no. Happy to oblige.

 Do you know what else makes this restaurant stand out as exceptional?
 At Nüetnigenough, beer experts known as zitologues are ready to assist you in pairing the perfect beer with your meal.
 They will even tell you about the best microbreweries in the area.